thunderbird/developer-docs/thunderbird-development/prerequisites-build/macos-build-prerequisites.md

 ## You're all set

-Got back to the [Building Thunderbird](./#build-configuration) page and continue following the guide:
+Got back to the [Prerequisites for the build](./#build-configuration) page and continue following the guide:

 {% page-ref page="./" %}